skhiggins/Python_guide/README.md

 ## Folder structure

-Generally, within the folder where we are doing data analysis (the project's "root folder"), we have the following files and folders.
+Generally, within a project folder, we have a subfolder called `analysis` where we are doing data analysis (and other sub-folders like `paper` where the paper draft is saved).
+Within the `analysis` subfolder, we have:
 * .here, .git,  or setup.py
   * If you always open the project from the project's root folder (e.g., by navigating to that folder in the terminal with `cd` before running the command `jupter-lab` to open Jupyter in your browser), then the `pyprojroot` package will work for relative filepaths.
 * data - only raw data go in this folder